 So what’s the best bike frame and wheelset for your Bologna race?
 After numerous tests, what I’ve found is that the answer is quite straightforward for TT races, but much more “multifactorial” for road races.
 I’ve broken up the bike recommendations below by race type for this reason.

 Note: the conclusions in this post are based on hundreds of test laps completed in controlled conditions.
 The raw data can be found in this living Google spreadsheet.

 If your race is a multi-lap time trial, your choice is easy: go with the most aero setup available.
 In our tests, any climbing gains made by a lighter frame or wheelset were more than offset by slower speeds on flats and descents.

-Four solid TT options:
+Two solid TT options:

 Pro tip: your best overall time will more dependent on your pacing than your bike choice!
 Our tests have shown that a smart over/under pacing strategy will shave 25-40 seconds off a steady wattage effort.
 Read “How to Pace Your Best Zwift Bologna TT Race” for details.

 Bike selection for a road race (drafting enabled) in Bologna is far more nuanced than a time trial.
 Here are four key factors in Bologna bike choice which, when combined, should form a solid strategy for any rider.